 - Gentle Handling: Baby birds are very fragile.
 Their delicate bones can easily break if handled carelessly.
 As young children have trouble controlling how gently they handle a pet, baby birds are not a good choice for them.

 - Lifespan: While ducklings and chicks can be very cute and charming when they are young, they will outgrow that fluffy appearance within a few weeks.
 Pet owners need to be prepared to care for these birds for their full lifespan.
-That can range from 5-8 years for chickens and 5-10 years for ducks.
+That can range from five to eight years for chickens and five to 10 years for ducks.

 Unfortunately, many new owners eventually decide that baby birds don’t make good pets after all.
 This is when they will attempt to surrender their birds to local animal shelters.
 However, those shelters aren’t typically equipped to handle these birds and placing them in appropriate homes can be challenging.
 Ultimately, the birds may be euthanized.
 To avoid this, some pet owners may simply release the growing birds into local parks or fields.
 Though it may seem like the right choice, these birds are not wild animals.
 Therefore, they are not equipped to survive without care and supervision.
 Because of this, the birds often succumb to predators or by being hit by cars.
 They may also starve as a result of not being able to find efficient food.